TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

 **Fireplan** is a fire awareness and detection app within households.
 On normal days, it is an educational tool that informs members of the household about the potential fire hotspots in their house and the respective extinguishers that they might require.

 It plays a pro-active role in **early fire detection and firefighting**.
-UUsing smart sensors, such as heat, smoke level, and air quality sensors, **Fireplan** will be able to analyse the everyday data collected and **raise an alert** when there is an abnormality.
+Using smart sensors, such as heat, smoke level, and air quality sensors, **Fireplan** will be able to analyse the everyday data collected and **raise an alert** when there is an abnormality.
 This offers **early detection of potential fire** and guides household members to **put out the fire before the situation worsens**.

 ## Pitch Video
 [![Pitch Video for Fireplan](http://img.youtube.com/vi/bi9MSSjF6II/0.jpg)](http://www.youtube.com/watch?v=bi9MSSjF6II "")